-That left the burden of proof back on the bears to keep it weak below there on the recent selloff, or possibly suffer the next surge up into the 166.00-.50 major congestion.
-Now back out above 164.00-.50 opens the door to that possibility.
-This is classic BUND bull trend rollover trend activity, and the extended resistance is not until the 168.00 area from mid-2016.
+That left the burden of proof back on the bears to weaken it below there, or possibly suffer the next surge up into the 166.00-.50 major congestion it has now seen.
+This is classic BUND bull trend rollover trend activity on the second month pushing back up into previous front month levels, and the extended resistance is not until the 168.00 area from mid-2016.